Himan2899/CODEXO/README.md

    - The verdict will be displayed as "True" or "False".
    - A confidence percentage indicates the reliability of the assessment.
    - Detailed metrics provide insight into the factors influencing the verdict.
+   - Provide feedback to help improve the system!

 ## Test Examples